-Rene: What is Transformational Ecopsychology (TE) to you?
+Rene: What is Ecotherapy to you?

-Woody: TE, to me, is using nature as a conduit to tap into parts of yourself that you did not know were there or help you look at things in a different way, and its having facilitators help you with this.
+Woody: To me, is using nature as a conduit to tap into parts of yourself that you did not know were there or help you look at things in a different way, and its having facilitators help you with this.
 For example, before we went out on the wilderness fast, we sat and discussed our intentions with the group.
 You had a clear intention to carry with you before you went out for the fast.
 Mine was “I embody my own personal freedom” and after having that realization about how I relate to my managerial self, affects my behavior, I decided it is that I embody my own personal freedom if I am responsible for my own personal freedom, so I changed the word “embody” to “responsible.”
-So TE, if I were to say in a sentence or two, is incorporating work with trained therapists, nature, I think it is something that, doing in a group is very helpful…what else would I say…”Do it.”
+So, if I were to say in a sentence or two, Ecotherapy is incorporating work with trained therapists, nature, I think it is something that, doing in a group is very helpful…what else would I say…”Do it.”
 If this is something you are intrigued about, look into it more, because it is very powerful.
 I feel that, in that week, I processed some work that, you know, other things I’ve processed have taken years, and not that personal work is on a timeline of any kind, but when you have really deep powerful realizations over a short period of time it feels really good.

 Rene: What was your ‘vision’ of what a Wilderness Fast was, prior to completing the Wilderness Fast, and did that change coming out of the Wilderness Fast?